Skip to content

 • JavaScript: photomap/frontend/static/javascript/

-• CSS: photomap/frontend/static/
+• CSS: photomap/frontend/static/css

-• HTML Templates: photomap/frontend/templates/
+• HTML Templates: photomap/frontend/static/templates/

 • Documentation: docs/developer/frontend.md